luisfer/rosemary-js/readme.md

 ## Upcoming Features

-We're constantly working to improve Rosemary.js.
-Here are some features we're excited about:
+I will be constantly working to improve Rosemary.js.
+Here are some features I am excited about:

 - **Visualization Module**: Generate mind maps and network graphs of your knowledge base.
 - **Leaf Templates**: Create and use templates for common types of information.